-Unattended Power-On Indicator: This LED lights when the |O|server powers on in the unattended-startup mode.
-SCSI Hard Disk Drive Indicator: This amber LED lights when your server is accessing a SCSI device.
-2 Secondary Microprocessor Activity Indicator: When a second microprocessor is installed, this amber LED indicates the activity of both installed microprocessors.
-Ethernet Receive Indicator: This amber LED indicates reception activity on the network.
-Security Indicator: When tamper-detection hardware and software are installed and enabled, this amber LED shows that a security hardware or software error occurred.
-Ethernet Link Status Indicator: This green LED indicates an 0K active link connection on the 10BASE-T interface.
-Ethernet Transmit Indicator: This amber LED indicates transmission activity on the network.
-1 Primary Microprocessor Activity Indicator: When only one microprocessor is installed, this amber LED indicates microprocessor activity.
-It also comes on during POST.
+SCSI Hard Disk Drive Indicator: This amber LED lights Р when your server is accessing a SCSI device.
+2 Secondary Microprocessor Activity Indicator: This amber LED indicates the activity of the microprocessor in the secondary microprocessor socket.
+Ethernet Receive Indicator: This amber LED indicates → reception activity on the network.
+Security Indicator: When tamper-detection hardware and Ð۶ software are installed and enabled, this amber LED shows that a security hardware or software error occurred.
+Ethernet Link Status Indicator: This green LED indicates an OK active link connection on the 10BASE-T interface.
+Ethernet Transmit Indicator: This amber LED indicates ↦ transmission activity on the network.
+1 Primary Microprocessor Activity Indicator: This amber LED indicates the activity of the microprocessor in the primary microprocessor socket.
+This indicator also comes on during POST.
 POST Activity Indicator: This amber LED lights while the (\mathbf{T}) power-on self-test (POST) is running.
 If this light remains illuminated, a POST error has occurred or the system microprocessor has stopped.
-Power-On Indicator: This green LED lights when you turn on your server by pressing the power switch, or when the server powers on in the unattended-startup mode.
+Power-On Indicator: This green LED lights when you turn (h)on your server by pressing the power switch, or when the server powers on in the unattended-startup mode.